RinaldoBenaccetta/isidom/readme.md

 ### $setValue

-Set the specified value of the specified input.
+Sets the specified value of the specified input element.

 #### Parameters